Healthy and easy butternut squash soup recipe

 Heat your oven to 200°C or 180°C for a fan oven.
 Cut the butternut squash into large cubes and toss in a large roasting tin and a tbsp of olive oil.
 Roast for 30 minutes, turning once.

 Melt 1 tbsp butter with 1 tbsp olive oil in a saucepan, and add the onions, garlic and three-quarters of the chillies.
-Cover and cook on a low heat for 15-20 minutes.
+Cover and cook on low heat for 15-20 minutes.

 Tip the butternut squash into the pan, add the vegetable stock and 4 tbsp of crème Fraiche.
 Whizz with a stick blender until smooth.
 Return to the pan and gently reheat.